VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 To do so we'll call `load_dotenv` (imported from `dotenv`) in our `app.py` file.

-## Registering your application with oauth providers
+## Registering your application with OAuth providers

-Oauth providers used to authenticate users need to know about your website before they will authenticate users for you and give you any of their data.
+OAuth providers used to authenticate users need to know about your website before they will authenticate users for you and give you any of their data.
-So we'll have to register our website with them and give them a couple extra details such as what page on our website will contact them.
-For this guide (and for the blog you're reading) I've chosen `Facebook`, `Google` and `GitHub` as oauth authentication providers, but note there is a long list of providers supported by `authomatic`, with the possibility of adding in providers that are not supported out of the box.
-Here are the steps for registering your app we the 3 above mentioned providers:
+So we'll have to register our website with them and give them a couple of extra details such as what page on our website will contact them.
+For this guide (and for the blog you're reading) I've chosen `Facebook`, `Google`, and `GitHub` as OAuth authentication providers, but note there is a long list of providers supported by `authomatic`, with the possibility of adding in providers that are not supported out of the box.
+Here are the steps for registering your app we the 3 above-mentioned providers:

 ### Registering with Facebook